VictorTeixeiraS/projects/projects/seo-link-analyzer-python/4-urls_from_string/readme.md

 ## Virtual environment

 I highly recommend using a virtual environment for all your Python projects.
 It allows you to keep your installations of third party libraries like `lxml` separate for each project.
-Without `venv`, if you update a version `lxml` in one projet on your computer, it will update it for all your other projects, potentially breaking them!
+Without `venv`, if you update a version `lxml` in one project on your computer, it will update it for all your other projects, potentially breaking them!

 * Create a new virtual environment in your project called `venv` by typing `python3 -m venv venv`
 * Add `venv/` to your [gitignore](https://www.freecodecamp.org/news/gitignore-what-is-it-and-how-to-add-to-repo/) so it isn't saved as source code